 For many patients who have experienced massive weight loss, excess skin is left over the entire body.
 This may seem like an unfair reward after all your hard work to shed excess weight.
 This excess skin may appear on the front of your abdominal region, as saggy love handles, on outer thighs, back, or buttocks.
 If you are left with excess skin following significant weight loss, you have options with our Washington DC body contouring.
 All of these areas can be addressed with a single surgery, called a “circumferential body lift.”

 What is a Post Weight Loss Body Lift?

-During a circumferential body lift, all of the loose excess skin will be removed, so your body looks trimmer and you can confidently wear tighter clothing.
+During your Bethesda body contouring, all of the loose excess skin will be removed, so your body looks trimmer and you can confidently wear tighter clothing.
 Following your surgery there will be a scar that is similar to a belt around the lower trunk region.
 Once the procedure has been completed you will find that not only is your abdomen flatter, but the pubic area is elevated, the outer thighs are tightened, the lower back folds are removed, and the buttocks are lifted and made smoother.

 This tightening and lift are achieved with an advanced surgical procedure in which the skin is suspended on the outer thighs and lower back areas.
 This helps to maintain the lift over time and minimizes recurrence of the loose, hanging appearance of the skin.